II. PUBLIC MEETINGS

 If a meeting will consist only of an executive session, notice still must be given to the members of the governing body, to the general public and to news media that have requested notice.
 The notice also must state the specific legal provision authorizing the executive session.
 ORS 192.640(2).

 Notices for meetings that will include both an executive session and a nonexecutive session should give notice of both and state the statutory authority for the executive session.

-To assist the public body in satisfying the accessibility requirements of ORS 192.630(5) and the Americans with Disabilities Act, the notice should provide the name of a person and telephone number (including TTY number) at the public body to contact to make a request for an interpreter for the hearing impaired or for other communication aids.
-See App B for a sample meeting notice that includes such information.
+To assist the public body in satisfying the accessibility requirements of ORS 192.630(5) and the Americans with Disabilities Act, the notice should provide the name of a person and telephone number (including TTY number if the public body has such equipment in service) at the public body to contact to make a request for an interpreter for the hearing impaired or for other communication aids.
+See p.
+K-5 for a sample meeting notice that includes such information.
 As an alternative, public bodies that know their audience is likely to require a sign language interpreter or other communication aids and services should simply make those services available and so state in their notice.

 The Public Meetings Law requires that the notice of any meeting “include a list of the principal subjects anticipated to be considered at the meeting.”
 ORS 192.640(1).
 This list should be specific enough to permit members of the public to recognize the matters in which they are interested.
 This requirement ordinarily would be met by dissemination of an agenda.
 The agenda need not go into detail about subjects scheduled for discussion or action, but it should be sufficiently descriptive so that interested persons will get an accurate picture of the agenda topics.
 For example, “public works contract” probably is not a sufficient description when the governing body intends to let a contract for demolition of a landmark building.